awsdocs/aws-lambda-developer-guide/sample-apps/blank-go/README.md

     }
     "{\"FunctionCount\":42,\"TotalCodeSize\":361861771}"

+Let the script invoke the function a few times and then press `CRTL+C` to exit.

 The application uses AWS X-Ray to trace requests.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.

 ![Service Map](/sample-apps/blank-go/images/blank-go-servicemap.png)